 One explanation for this shift effect is based on the anisotropy cones shown in the figure, where the equatorial protons reside in the deshielding (+-δ) region of the C-C anisotropy, and the axial in the -δ region.
 An alternative explanation, or additional contributing effect, is based on the supposition that a C-H bond is a stronger σ donor than a C-C bond, which leads to increased electron density in the axial protons (anti to two C-H bonds), hence -δ.
 The variation in 1JCH has also been interpreted in these terms.

-A more complicated bicyclic ring system shows several exceptions to the chemical shift effects of δeq > δax:
+A more complicated bicyclic ring system shows several shifts that are consistent with the chemical shift effect δeq > δax, and one exceptions:

 Substituent effects on cyclohexanes (Anteunis Tetrahedron Lett.
 1975, 687):